TERMS · GLOSSARY OF THE FRAMEWORK

 • The role requires the most accumulated ojas — sustained conservation across a life of practice

 • It is an advisory function.
 The prophetess does not govern directly.
 She speaks truth to those who govern.
+(Deborah is the partial exception: Judges 4:4 also describes her "judging Israel," a judicial role; the advisory characterisation applies to her prophetic function specifically.)

 • She operates from a position of withdrawal from the ordinary social economy — the temple, the cave, the forest, the household oratory; never the court, the market, or the council chamber